MQuy/mlang/README.md

 - Pattern matching
 - Type inference

-### MTS
+### mTS

-Similar to mhaskell, mts is the mini version of typescript(actually, its syntax is mixed between typescript and scala).
-It is, of course, an typed interpreted language which supports basic oop features like class, inheritance, function & lambda, for & while loop ...
+Similar to mHaskell, mts is the mini version of Typescript(actually, its syntax is mixed between Typescript and Scala).
+It is, of course, a typed interpreted language that supports basic oop features like class, inheritance, function & lambda, for & while loop ...